Funny: The Daily Show And The Colbert Report

 - June 26, 2013: Since the US Supreme Court struck down the Voting Rights Act of 1965, that apparently means racism in America is over, so Stephen celebrates by singing "Old Man River", only to incur the wrath of the "technical difficulties" screen.

-- July 16, 2013: Stephen tries to disprove a study saying that people who constantly multitask have poor cognitive abilities by doing his share of multitasking, but with his absent-mindedness, he butters his smartphone, types on his pizza box, uses his piece of toast to call his credit card service provider, and inadvertently pays the pizza delivery man with his MacBook Air.
+- July 16, 2013: Stephen tries to disprove a study saying that people who constantly multitask have poor cognitive abilities by doing his share of multitasking, but due to his absent-mindedness, he butters his smartphone, types on his pizza box, uses his piece of toast to call his credit card service provider, and inadvertently pays the pizza delivery man with his MacBook Air.

 - July 23, 2013: